EpicOrange/riichi_advanced/documentation/riichi.md

 - 11-12 han: 24000 points, 36000 if dealer.
 "Sanbaiman"
 - 13+ han: 32000 points, 48000 if dealer.
 "Yakuman"

-In addition, you win 300 for every honba, and you pick up all the 1000 riichi bets on the table.
+In addition, you add 300 to the score for every honba, and you pick up all the 1000 riichi bets on the table.

 Riichi Advanced will automatically score your hand and distribute the points, but it is useful to know the range of points you can earn.
 The rough calculation is that a 1 han hand is 1000 points, and each additional han roughly doubles that score, up to 4 han.

+Once the winning hand has been evaluated, payment proceeds as follows:

+- If it is a ron, the discarder pays the full amount.
+- If it is a tsumo and the winner is the dealer, the payment is split equally among all players, rounded up to the nearest 100.
+Note that this can result in a payment slightly greater than the calculated ron score.
+- If it is a tsumo and the winner is a non-dealer, the payment X is split unequally.
+The two non-dealers pay X/4 rounded up to the nearest 100, and the dealer pays X/2 rounded up to the nearest 100.
+Note that this can result in a payment slightly greater than the calculated ron score.
+- (rare) If multiple players call ron on the same discard, the payments happen separately.
+The player who gets honba/riichi bets is the next player in turn order -- other winners do not get honba or riichi bets.

 ## Fu

 If you have less than 5 han, then in addition to yaku, you may increase your score by having triplets or quads in hand.
 Each triplet and quad is worth some amount of __fu__ based on if they are a terminal/honor triplet or not.

 - Triplet of 2-8 tiles: 4 fu
-- Triplet of 1-9 tiles: 8 fu
+- Triplet of terminals/honors: 8 fu
 - Quad of 2-8 tiles: 16 fu
-- Quad of 1-9 tiles: 32 fu
+- Quad of terminals/honors: 32 fu

-The fu amount is halved if the triplet/quad is open (formed via call or from calling ron).
+This fu amount is halved if the triplet/quad is open (formed via call or from calling ron).
 Note that ankan is not considered open, and triplets formed by tsumo (self-draw) are considered closed.

 In addition, the following events give bonus fu: